 INTRODUCTION:

 The flow of genetic information from DNA to mRNA and protein is one of the most fundamental cellular processes, whose regulation is important for cellular fitness1.
 The number of mRNAs in a cell is determined by two dynamic processes, transcription, and mRNA degradation.
-However, how transcription and mRNA degradation are regulated in time and space of a single cell remains not completely understood, largely due to the shortage of experimental methods to quantitatively probe them in vivo.
+However, how transcription and mRNA degradation are regulated in time and space of a single cell remains not completely understood, largely due to the shortage of experimental methods to quantitatively measure their kinetics in vivo.

 Methods based on total mRNAs extracted from a population of cells, such as Northern blot, RT-PCR, RNA sequencing, and gene expression microarrays, can measure the relative difference in mRNA levels and have been widely used to analyze the rate of transcription elongation2-5 or the rate of mRNA degradation6,7.
 However, they do not provide the absolute number of mRNAs per cell, and hence, they are not suitable for probing the rate of transcription initiation8.
 Also, because mRNAs are extracted from a population of cells, the spatial distribution of mRNAs within a single cell and the variability of mRNA copy numbers among cells cannot be measured.